Hire a Digital Marketer or a Digital Agency?

 Key Advantages of Hiring a Marketer

-• Cost Efficiency: Often cheaper than agencies, especially for businesses under $1M in annual revenue.
+• Cost Efficiency: Typically less expensive than agencies for businesses under $1M in annual revenue.

-• Direct Communication: You talk directly with the person executing the strategy.
+• Direct Communication: You collaborate directly with the professional executing your campaigns.

-• Skill Gaps: No single person can master SEO, paid ads, content, and design equally well.
+• Skill Gaps: No single person can simultaneously master SEO, PPC, social media, content, and design.

 When Hiring a Digital Agency Makes Sense